wooogler/choir-slim-docs/paper-writing.md

 ## Target Venues

-SLIM Lab focuses on occupational ergonomics, wearable sensors, and human-technology interaction in both physical and virtual environments (e.g., VR training, motion feedback, lifting analysis).

-The lab frequently publishes in high-impact, peer-reviewed journals in ergonomics and human factors:
+SLIM Lab focuses on occupational ergonomics and  wearable sensors in both physical and virtual environments (e.g., VR training, motion feedback, lifting analysis).
+The lab aims to publish in high-impact, peer-reviewed journals in ergonomics and human factors:

 ### Core Journals